mahfuzurrahman98/url-shortner/README.md

 The URL Shortener Service is a full-stack web application developed using Laravel and Vue.js.
 The application allows users to shorten URLs and provides functionality to redirect users from the shortened URL to the original URL.
 It includes URL validation and safety checks using the Google Safe Browsing API to ensure that the URLs are safe to access.

+During the short URL creation process, users can optionally provide a folder path.
+If a short URL with the same original URL and folder path already exists, the service will return the existing short URL.
+Otherwise, a new short URL will be created.

 ## Prerequisites

 Before running the URL Shortener Service locally, make sure you have the following prerequisites installed: